-- run(command): Run any "git" command, e.g., run("status") - get\url\with\credentials(url): Returns the passed URL but containing the username and password in the URL to authenticate (only if username and password is specified) - clone(url, branch=None): Clone a repository.
+- run(command): Run any "git" command, e.g., run("status") - get_url_with_credentials(url): Returns the passed URL but containing the username and password in the URL to authenticate (only if username and password is specified) - clone(url, branch=None): Clone a repository.
 Optionally you can specify a branch.
 Note: If you want to clone a repository and the specified folder already exist you have to specify a branch. - checkout(element, submodule=None): Checkout a branch, commit or tag given by element.
-Argument submodule can get values in shallow or recursive to instruct what to do with submodules. - get\remote\url(remote\name=None): Returns the remote URL of the specified remote.
-If not remote\name is specified origin will be used. - get\qualified\remote\url(): Returns the remote url (see get\remote\url()) but with forward slashes if it is a local folder. - get\revision(), get\commit(): Gets the current commit hash. - get\branch(): Gets the current branch. - excluded\files(): Gets a list of the files and folders that would be excluded by .gitignore file. - is\local\repository(): Returns True if the remote is a local folder. - is\pristine(): Returns True if there aren't modified or uncommitted files in the working copy. - get\repo\root(): Returns the root folder of the working copy.
+Argument submodule can get values in shallow or recursive to instruct what to do with submodules. - get_remote_url(remote_name=None): Returns the remote URL of the specified remote.
+If not remote_name is specified origin will be used. - get_qualified_remote_url(): Returns the remote url (see get_remote_url()) but with forward slashes if it is a local folder. - get_revision(), get_commit(): Gets the current commit hash. - get_branch(): Gets the current branch. - get_tag(): Gets the current checkout tag (git describe --exact-match --tags) and returns None if not in a tag. - excluded_files(): Gets a list of the files and folders that would be excluded by .gitignore file. - is_local_repository(): Returns True if the remote is a local folder. - is_pristine(): Returns True if there aren't modified or uncommitted files in the working copy. - get_repo_root(): Returns the root folder of the working copy.